davidfrantz/force/docs/source/howto/level1-csd.rst

     gsutil config

 Follow the on-screen instructions to authorize access to the Google Cloud Platform APIs.
 A project name is not required, just hit enter or make up a name when asked.

 Downloading the metadata catalogues
 """""""""""""""""""""""""""""""""""

-The metadata catalogues contain metadata for all scenes stored on Google Cloud Storage.
-This includes all the information we need to find data that matches our needs - location, date, cloud cover estimates, sensor, etc...
+The metadata catalogues contain metadata for **all** scenes stored on Google Cloud Storage.
 The ``-u | --update`` option will download the latest (compressed) catalogues and extract them to the metadata directory specified by the user.
+As the catalogues are fairly large (curently ~2.8 GB for Landsat and 5.9 GB for Sentinel-2), it is a good idea to place them in a shared location that can be accessed by several users.

 .. code-block:: none